 - Interviews with licensed asbestos removalists to understand supply chain and identify any barriers and/or concerns.

 - Documented asbestos disposal steps for each local council on the taskforce and produced tailored fact sheets, now available on council websites.

-- Research study into volumes of legacy asbestos in the commercial sector.
+- Research study into volumes of legacy asbestos in the non-residential (commercial) sector. (view here)

 - Review asbestos management models used in other jurisdictions.

 - Review costs associated with asbestos disposal and ways in which these can be minimised.

 - Investigate how waste facilities can record the volume of asbestos being received.

 - Develop a clear understanding of community expectations about asbestos management and disposal in the Latrobe Valley.

 Clear understanding of the regulatory arrangements and responsibilities